percona/k8sps-docs/docs/TLS.md

 ### About the *cert-manager*

-A [cert-manager](https://cert-manager.io/docs/) is a Kubernetes certificate management controller which is widely used to automate the management and issuance of TLS certificates.
+A [cert-manager :octicons-link-external-16:](https://cert-manager.io/docs/) is a Kubernetes certificate management controller which is widely used to automate the management and issuance of TLS certificates.
 It is community-driven, and open source.